 Our mission: To establish and operate a museum that celebrates the golden age of aviation and cultivates an appreciation of its powerful impact on science, engineering and design, and humanity’s understanding of its own limitless potential.

-The museum is currently open by appointment only until we complete building renovations, but we are able to accommodate most requests.
+The Kelch Aviation Museum is located at the Brodhead, Wis.
+Airport.
+Currently housed in six hangars, the museum contains a unique collection of aircraft from the “Golden Age of Aviation”.
+The museum is currently open by appointment only until we complete our new museum building, but we are able to accommodate most requests.
 Contact us today to plan your visit.

 Alfred and Lois Kelch